 - Overscheduling

 - Disruptions such as divorce or moving

-- Concern about their own or loved ones' safety
+- Concern about his or her own or loved ones' safety

 - Temporary or long-term separation from a parent or caretaker

 - Unrealistic expectations

 What similar experiences have you had?
 How have you responded when your child has exhibited signs of stress?
 How might you respond differently now that you've completed Session 7?